Bertmainius tingle

 Bertmainius tingle, also called the tingle trapdoor spider, is a small basal spider endemic to the tingle and karri forest of southwestern Western Australia.
 This migid family species of Bertmainius was first recorded in the 1990s.

 Description

 Bertmainius tingle is less than 10 millimetres long, the female carapace length is 2.6 - 3.1 mm.
 The carapace and legs are black and shiny.

-Western Australian species of the family Migidae remained undiscovered until 1990 and were first described and named in the genus Moggridgea by Dr Barbara Main in 1991.
+The Western Australian species of the family Migidae remained undiscovered until 1990 and were first described and named in the genus Moggridgea by Dr Barbara Main in 1991.
 B. tingle was discovered by accident in a laboratory analysis of another arachnid and the bark in which it was living, the spider was noticed when it emerged as the sample was discarded.
 The specific epithet is derived from the common name "tingle", the tree from which the bark was taken.

 It was moved to the new genus Bertmainius by Mark Harvey and colleagues in 2015, based on significant differences in morphology and molecular data.